John M. Conroy: Conroy Aircraft

 In 1968 he started Conroy Aircraft at Santa Barbara Airport.
-He developed the Conroy Skymonster, a turboprop Canadair CL-44, designated the CL-44-O, the Conroy Turbo Albatross, Conroy Stolifter (turboprop Cessna 337 Skymaster), and the Conroy Turbo Three (turboprop DC-3).
+He developed the Conroy Skymonster, a modified turboprop Canadair CL-44 for the transport of oversized cargo (designated the CL-44-O), the Conroy Turbo Albatross, Conroy Stolifter (turboprop Cessna 337 Skymaster), and the Conroy Turbo Three (turboprop conversion of the Douglas DC-3).
 At this time he had acquired more than 20,000 hours flying time.
 A week after the first flight of the "Turbo-Three" (N4700C), he flew it to the 1969 Paris Air Show.
 The company was dissolved in 1972.
 The CL-44-O is currently at Bournemouth Airport, England.

 Specialized Aircraft

 In 1972 he started Specialized Aircraft, originally known as Turbo-Three Corporation, in Santa Barbara.
 In 1974 the company proposed the Conroy Virtus to NASA for use as a Space Shuttle carrier aircraft, however it was rejected in favor of the Shuttle Carrier Aircraft.
-In 1976 the company relocated to Camarillo Airport in Camarillo, California, and developed the Conroy Tri-Turbo-Three which was used on contract with Polair Research.
+In 1976 the company relocated to Camarillo Airport in Camarillo, California, and developed the Conroy Tri-Turbo-Three, a modified Douglas DC-3 powered by three turboprop engines, which was used on contract with Polair Research.
 He christened this aircraft "The Spirit of Hope" for the City of Hope Hospital in Duarte, California, where he had been receiving treatment.
 This Tri-Turbo Three, N23SA, was used in 1984 to transport eight business people, members of the Seven Summits organization, plus three crew members to the Antarctic.